StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

    (See sections - Installing Python 3, Installing additional packages)

-   For installing GIT see [Installing GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+   For installing GIT see [Installing GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Type `git --version` to check if Git is installed

 2. Open terminal in the folder for placing the project into
 3. Type: `https://github.com/StefanBonney/Cyber-Security-Base_Course-Project_Helsinki-University_2021`